About Us Solutions Business Type Contacts Support

 • Hospitality and travel - Frequent travelers know how tedious it can get to enter the same payment details over and over again.
 CoF solves this problem and ensures the payment process is simple and smooth.

-• Cashierless stores - Autonomous stores use AI-based solutions to detect the consumers’ shopping process and charge them accordingly as they leave.
+• Cashierless stores - Autonomous stores use AI-based solutions to detect the consumers’ shopping activity and charge them accordingly as they leave.
 CoF is typically used to complete the payment during the walk-out stage.

 • Unified commerce businesses - Retailers applying the unified commerce model can implement CoF to collect payment data via one platform to simplify the checkout process across all channels they are using.